dotnet/docs/docs/standard/serialization/binaryformatter-security-guide.md

 ## Background

-> __Summary__: The `BinaryFormatter` type is dangerous and is not recommended for data processing.
+> __Summary__: The <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> type is dangerous and is not recommended for data processing.
 Applications should stop using it at their earliest opportunity, even if they believe the data they're processing to be trustworthy.

-> This document also applies to the `SoapFormatter`, `NetDataContractSerializer`, `LosFormatter`, and `ObjectStateFormatter` types.
+> This document also applies to the <xref:System.Runtime.Serialization.Formatters.Soap.SoapFormatter>, <xref:System.Runtime.Serialization.NetDataContractSerializer>, <xref:System.Web.UI.LosFormatter>, and <xref:System.Web.UI.ObjectStateFormatter> types.

 Deserialization vulnerabilities are a threat category where request payloads are processed insecurely.
 An attacker who successfully leverages this against an application can cause denial of service, information disclosure, or even remote code execution inside the target application.
 This risk category consistently makes the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
 Targets include applications written in [a variety of languages](https://owasp.org/www-community/vulnerabilities/Deserialization_of_untrusted_data), including C/C++, Java, and C#.